Samsung Galaxy S23 Ultra vs Nothing Phone (2)

 Which one is better?

 The Samsung Galaxy S23 Ultra is the better buy for most people - its 200MP camera crushes the Nothing Phone (2)'s 50MP.
-That said, grab the Nothing Phone (2) if you want a lighter phone with a unique design and fun features like the Glyph Interface.
+That said, grab the Nothing Phone (2) if you prefer a lighter design at 7.09 oz and want to save some cash.

 Who should buy each?